VanZandtr/CSE280Project/progressReports/progressReport3.md

 ## Matt Levy - Backend/ROS

 ### Accomplished This Week
-* Use turtlesim with ROS
+* Visualize turtlesim in ROS

 ### Incomplete Tasks
 * N/A

 ### Goals For Next Week
-* Use RVIS in ROS to visualize turtlesim
+* Map a floor of Packard

 ## Emem Uko - Frontend

 ### Accomplished This Week
-* Created basic design for front end
+* Figured out openstreetmap api so we have the base map of lehigh’s campus on our app
+* Started adding design features to the app

 ### Incomplete Tasks
-* Figuring out openstreetmap api
+* N/A

 ### Goals For Next Week
-* Figure out openstreetmap api
-* Start working on setting up front end design
+* Continue adding design features and setting up the front end